-An RESP account/plan is opened with an RESP provider (you can open an RESP without having a bank account).
-At the time of the account opening, one or more beneficiaries are named under the plan.

-Contributions made to the RESP are allocated to the beneficiaries in the plan.
+- An RESP account/plan is opened with an RESP provider.
+Upon the inception of the account, one or more beneficiaries can be named. - Contributions made to the RESP are allocated to the beneficiaries of the plan.
 Government grants (if applicable) will be paid to the RESP.
-The most common grant is the Canada Education Savings Grant (CESG).

-The RESP provider administers all contributions, grants and income into the RESP.
-As long as the income stays in the RESP, it is not taxable.

-The RESP provider can return the subscriber's contributions tax-free.

-Once the beneficiary requires the funds to finance his or her post-secondary education and proof of enrollment is obtained, the RESP provider can make payments to the beneficiary.
+The most widely available grant is the Canada Education Savings Grant, or (CESG). - The RESP provider administers all contributions, grants and income into the RESP.
+For the period that the interest income remains in the RESP, it is not taxable. - The RESP provider can return the subscriber's contributions tax-free. - When the beneficiary requires the funds to finance their post-secondary education and provides proof of enrollment, the RESP provider will begin to make payments to the beneficiary.